 Waiting can be the hardest part!

 Notification of the admissions decision is made on a rolling basis once the admissions file is complete.
-Please keep an eye on your email, and mailbox because we may need to contact you during the review process.
+Please make sure you are logging into your applicant portal in addition to keeping an eye on your email, and mailbox because we may need to contact you during the review process.
 If we do, please follow up on the request.
 If you have any questions about materials, or the review process, please contact us.
 Admission Counselors are here to help!

-Once an admission decision has been made you will receive notification; all communication will be sent via U.S. Postal Service (unless international) and in some cases notifications will also be sent via email.
+Once an admission decision has been made you will receive notification; all communication will released electronically through the applicant portal.

 Contact Information for the Office of Admission